-- 21.1 The Licensing Sub-Committee may waive, vary or modify any part of this protocol in relation to a particular case if it considers that this is necessary to ensure fairness to the Parties and/or proper consideration of the application in question, provided always that this does not result in any contravention of the Regulations. - 21.2 This protocol may be amended by the Licensing Committee.
-In addition, where amendments to this protocol are necessary due to legislative changes, the
+- 21.1 The relevant committee may waive, vary or modify any part of this protocol in relation to a particular case if it considers that this is necessary to ensure fairness to the Parties and/or proper consideration of the application in question, provided always that this does not result in any contravention of the Regulations. - 21.2 This protocol may be amended by the Licensing Committee.